 Navigating the oil aisle at the supermarket can be a headache-inducing task.
-Between olive, coconut, canola, and vegetable oil, it can be tough to discern the healthiest option, but a new study has just made your decision a bit easier.
+Between olive, coconut, canola, and vegetable oil, it can be tough to discern the healthiest option, but a 2015 study has just made your decision a bit easier.
 According to research published in the journal PLoS One, there's one oil that doesn't belong in your pantry: soybean oil.

 Researchers from the University of California fed mice a series of diets containing 40% fat, Prevention reports.
 The first group was fed fat from coconut oil, while the second group was given soybean oil, which contains unsaturated fat.
 The team also fed mice two altered versions of the diets containing fructose.